PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 #### Publish the Docker Container to Docker Hub
 We have to push the docker container that we created in our local system to a public repository in docker hub, so that it can be accessed from anywhere and finally deploy it on the cloud.
 Else we would have to create a new container again in Azure.
+1. Create a public repository in docker hub.

+2. Tag the docker image to the repository.

+3. Push the docker image to the repository.

-To do this, Refer Step-6 in the file present in the Documentation folder.
+For execution commands, please refer Step-6 in the file present in the Documentation folder.

 #### Create a Web App Service on Azure Portal
 1. Login to Azure Portal.
 On the home page, select 'Create a resource' and then search & select Web App service for hosting the docker container that we pushed in the hub.